jwood803/JamendoAngular/README.md

 JamendoAngular
 ==============

 Using AngularJS to consume some of the Jamendo API.
+[Demo site](http://htmlpreview.github.io/?https://github.com/jwood803/JamendoAngular/blob/master/index.html).

 A bit of help was given for some of the CSS: